Categorical symmetry and non-invertible anomaly in symmetry-breaking and topological phase transitions: symmetry and 1-symmetry in 2+1D Ising model

 if $C$ can be deformed into $C'$.
 Now we consider the subspace, $\cV_\text{gauge}^\text{symm}$, of the low energy Hilbert space where $U_{Z_2^{(1)}}(S^1_x)= U_{Z_2^{(1)}}(S^1_y)=1$, where $S^1_x$ and $S^1_y$ are the two non-contractible loops wrapping around the system in $x$- and $y$-directions. $\cV_\text{gauge}^\text{symm}$ has a dimension $2^{N-1}$. $H$ in $\cV_\text{Ising}^\text{symm}$ and $\t H$ in $\cV_\text{gauge}^\text{symm}$ are equivalent via an unitary transformation.
 In this sense, the Ising model \eqn{Ising2d} is exactly dual to the $Z_2$ gauge model \eqn{gauge2d}.

-Now, let us assume $J,U>0$.
-It is interesting to note that, for $U \gg J$, the trivial phase of the Ising model is mapped to the topologically ordered phase (the $Z_2^{(1)}$ 1-symmetry breaking phase) of the $Z_2$ gauge model, while for $U \ll J$, the $Z_2$ symmetry breaking phase of the Ising model is mapped to the trivial phase (the symmetric phase of the $Z_2^{(1)}$ 1-symmetry) of the $Z_2$ gauge model.
-At the gapless critical point of the 2+1D $Z_2$ symmetry breaking transition (also the $Z_2^{(1)}$ 1-symmetry breaking transition), we have the $Z_2\times Z_2^{(1)}$ symmetry which is not spontaneously broken.
-This way, we show the appearance of 1-symmetry in the 2+1D $Z_2$ symmetry breaking transition.
+Now let us consider the ground states.
+Let us assume $J,B>0$.
+It is interesting to note that, for $B \gg J$, the trivial phase of the Ising model is mapped to the topologically ordered phase (the $Z_2^{(1)}$ 1-symmetry breaking phase) of the $Z_2$ gauge model, while for $B \ll J$, the $Z_2$ symmetry breaking phase of the Ising model is mapped to the trivial phase (the symmetric phase of the $Z_2^{(1)}$ 1-symmetry) of the $Z_2$ gauge model.
+At the gapless critical point of the 2+1D $Z_2$ symmetry breaking transition (also the $Z_2^{(1)}$ 1-symmetry breaking transition), we have the $Z_2\vee Z_2^{(1)}$ symmetry which is not spontaneously broken.
+Therefore, we show the appearance of 1-symmetry of the ground state at the 2+1D $Z_2$ symmetry breaking transition.

+Now we discuss the charges of the categorical symmetry $Z_2\vee Z_2^{(1)}$.
+We will find that in the sub-Hilbert space, we can only create charges that the total of them is neutral, as measured by the global symmetry operators, while the charge in a finite region is not neutral and can be measured by patch operators.
+We may call this kind of charge excitations are neutral charges.

+A single charge of $Z_2$ symmetry is a $e$ particle on a site ($Z_i=-1$ in the Ising model \eqn{Ising2d}).
+The neutral charge of $Z_2$ symmetry, however, is two $e$ particles, living on two sites, or rather $S^0$.
+The charge of the $\tilde{Z}_2^{(1)}$ symmetry is an open $Z_2$ vortex string, living on $D^1$.
+The neutral charge of the $\tilde{Z_2}^{(1)}$ symmetry is a closed contractible $Z_2$ vortex loop living on $S^1$, let us call it a $s$ string.
+In the sub-Hilbert space, we can only create neutral charges, excitations on $S^0$ and $S^1$.
+The operator for a pair of $e$-particles at site $i$ and site $j$ is $Z_iZ_j$.
+In the $Z_2$ gauge theory, the operator is dual to $U_{Z_2^{(1)}}(C_{ij})=\prod_{l\in C_{ij}}\tilde{Z}_l$, where $C_{ij}$ is any path from $i$-site to $j$-site.
+It is also the patch (or part) of the generators of the $Z_2$ $1$-symmetry.

+A $s$ string is created by where $(S^1)^\vee$ is a contractible loop on the dual lattice.
+It corresponds to create $\t Z_{l}=-1$ along the loop in the $Z_2$ gauge model \eqn{gauge2d}.
+In the Ising model, the $s$ string operator is dualed from the patch operator of the $Z_2$ global symmetry,

+where $D^2$ is the disk whose boundary is $C^{\vee}$.
+This charge, when measured by $Z_2^{(1)}$ symmetry generator \eqn{Z21generator}, is neutral.
+Yet, when measured by part of the generator $U_{Z_2}(C_{ij})$, it has charge $-1$ when there $C^{\vee}$ circles around a single end point of $C_{ij}$, either $i$ or $j$.